 - Social Media 201: Leveraging Social Media to Increase Your Visibility

 Visit the AAUW Action Fund website for more get-out-the-vote resources and materials.

 Learn about AAUW’s stances on important equity issues for women and families.

-The member-endorsed AAUW Public Policy Program guides our lobbying and grassroots efforts to advance policies that break through barriers for women.
+The member-endorsed AAUW Public Policy Priorities guides our lobbying and grassroots efforts to advance policies that break through barriers for women.

 See how public policy staff can help you make a difference in your state through local advocacy.